Skip to main content

 Bio

-In addition to her primary areas of expertise, Dr. Haskett is Co-Chair of the NC State Steering Committee on Student Food and Housing Security.
-See the summary of 2017 data collected by Dr. Haskett on food insecurity and homelessnes among NC State students here .
+In addition to her primary areas of expertise, Dr. Haskett conducts research related to college students’ food insecurity and homelessness.
+She co-founded the NC State Steering Committee on Student Food and Housing Security.
+See the summary of 2017 data collected by Dr. Haskett on food insecurity and homelessness among NC State students here .
 She collected new data on student homelessness and food insecurity during COVID and the findings are here.

-To review the Call to Action submitted by Initiative members, click here.
+To review the Call to Action submitted by Steering Committee members, click here

 Extension and Community Engagement